You can watch all of our London videos and subscribe at our YouTube channel

 The Monument to the Great Fire of London was built to commemorate the devastating fire in 1666.
 It was designed by Christopher Wren and Robert Hooke, and its height is 203-feet from top to bottom – the exact distance from its base to the baker’s in Pudding Lane, where the Great Fire of London broke out.

-The inscription on the north face describes how the Great Fire of London started, and the one on the south face shows Charles II taking action to douse the flames.
+The inscription on the north face describes how the Great Fire of London started, and the the south face shows Charles II taking action to douse the flames.
 The words on the east face describe how The Monument was built by Christopher Wren.
 The remaining side describes the destruction wrought by the Great Fire.

 An extra message was chiselled on in 1681 to try and blame the fire on the Catholics, but this was removed in 1831 when Catholics were given equal rights.